 The trajectories of many countries reveal that the pace of learning is far too slow, and that this is true from the very beginning of school.
 In Grades 1 and 2, when global goals and many national curricula assume that children are learning to read, only a small minority of children actually do so.

-These skills are the basic prerequisites for future learning and are measured here by whether children could read a simple 70-word story aloud (i.e. “Manh is in class two.”) and answer five simple questions about it (i.e. “What class is Manh in?”).
+These skills, which are measured in the sixth round of the UNICEF Multiple Indicator Cluster Surveys (MICS6), are the basic prerequisites for future learning and are measured here by whether children could read a simple 70-word story aloud (i.e. “Manh is in class two.”) and answer five simple questions about it (i.e. “What class is Manh in?”).
 These foundational skills are typically below the minimum proficiency level defined by Sustainable Development Goal (SDG) global indicator 4.1.1 a.
 The calculated trajectories therefore overestimate progress towards SDG 4.1.1 a, but are still useful estimates to illustrate the pace of learning.